 The name Dyckins was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 Dyckins is based on the Norman baptismal name which means the son of Diccon, which is a diminution of the parent name, Richard.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.
 Most of the early appearances of the name were found in the French form Dicon, which lingered until the 16th century.

 Early Origins of the Dyckins family

-Another 165 words (12 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dyckins History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dyckins research.
+Another 83 words (6 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dyckins History in all our PDF Extended History products and printed products wherever possible.

 Dyckins Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Dyckins were recorded, including Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dyckins family (pre 1700)